-In the Pro version you can also use the similar but more extensive Process and Process Recipes features.
+In the Pro version, you can also use similar but more extensive Process and Process Recipes features.
 I explore these in two separate blogs: Capture One Process and Capture One Process Recipes.

 Export Originals or Variants

 After import, select and adjust, it is time for export.
-In the File menu, you can find Export Images, but then you are confronted with a potential confusing choice: Original or Variants.
+In the File menu, you can find Export Images, but then you are confronted with a potentially confusing choice: Original or Variants.

 I will discuss both options below.
 Please note that there are obvious differences between the two Export dialogs (Originals versus Variants), and that there are small differences between the same dialog for either Session and Catalog.